Professional Researchers Tracing YOUR Genealogy

 Other topics include:

-"One Family's Journey from 1950 in Tucson, Arizona back to 1634 in Snitterfield, England" They came by way of London, British Colonial America, the Midwest, and a 1926 honeymoon road trip to California.
+"One Family's Journey to 1950 in Tucson, Arizona from 1634 in Snitterfield, England" They came by way of London, British Colonial America, the Midwest, and a 1926 honeymoon road trip to California.
 Records include censuses, births, christenings, marriages, deaths, and burials.
 Adding in land, military and probate records.
 Using a DNA SIG to untangle families of the same name.
 Surviving the Great Plaque (1665) and the Great Fire of London (1666) with apprenticeship documentation (1664-1698).
 Some family stories were confirmed and others disproved.
 Describes records and record repositories with links.
 Learn how we documented the adventure and gained knowledge lost over time.

 "Research Beyond the Library Walls" Starts with family records and stories, including recording interviews with family members.
 Take online classes, find research guidance online, and attend conferences virtually or in person.
 Visit museums and neighborhoods online or in person.
 Search online at many websites and interpret the original and secondary records found.
 Contact distant repositories through email or chats.